 Microsoft Research Cambridge

-Dr Katja Hofmann is a Senior Researcher at the Machine Intelligence and Perception group at Microsoft Research Cambridge.
-Her research focuses on reinforcement learning with applications in video games, as she believes that games will drive a transformation of how people interact with AI technology.
-She is the research lead of Project Malmo, which uses the popular game Minecraft as an experimentation platform for developing intelligent technology.
-Her long-term goal is to develop AI systems that learn to collaborate with people, to empower their users and help solve complex real-world problems.
+Dr. Katja Hofmann is a Principal Research Manager at the Game Intelligence group at Microsoft Research Cambridge, UK.
+There she leads a research team that focuses on reinforcement learning with applications in modern video games.
+She and her team strongly believe that modern video games will drive a transformation of how we interact with AI technology.
+One of the projects developed by her team is Project Malmo, which uses the popular game Minecraft as an experimentation platform for developing intelligent technology.
+Katja's long-term goal is to develop AI systems that learn to collaborate with people, to empower their users and help solve complex real-world problems.